-This work program for students demonstrating the requisite levels of financial need includes positions primarily on campus and at approved off-campus sites.
+This work program for students demonstrating significant financial need includes positions primarily on campus and at approved off-campus sites.
 Whenever possible, placements are made in accord with students' educational/vocational goals.
 Students may earn an average of \$750 per semester.
 Preference is given to full-time students.